Back to All Events

 We use an electronic scoring and timing system known as e-punch.
 Each entry or team needs to have an e-punch stick.
 If you don't have your own e-punch stick, the rental cost is included in your registration fee.
 Using e-punch is easy.
 You can learn how at the event, or read about e-punch here.

-• White: Beginner (about 1.5 km, on-trail and near-trail navigation)
+• White: Beginner (1.9 km, 70m elevation, 13 controls, on-trail and near-trail navigation)

-• Yellow: Beginner / Intermediate (about 2 km, on-trail and near-trail navigation)
+• Yellow: Beginner / Intermediate (2.6 km, 100m elevation, 12 controls, on-trail and near-trail navigation)

 New to orienteering?
 Welcome!